 Offered only in the screw-mount style, with a custom nut design to prevent stripping the threads.

-Made to be durable and stylish, but only if you’re willing to shell out the dough.
+They are durable and stylish.
+And are a great choice if you’re willing to shell out the dough.
 The price tends to turn off a lot of people, which is totally understandable.
-At 15x the price of the Cherry stabilizer only the truly passionate people will pay for these.
+At multiple times the price of the Cherry stabilizer only the truly passionate people will pay for these.

 That about wraps it up for the list!
 If you have any questions, corrections or additions to the list, please let us know.